A Spring Blizzard and an Amazing Worship Experience

 Shaun Groves brought tears to my eyes when he sang "Welcome Home"

 Selah did a rockin' version of the old hymn, There is Power in the Blood.
 They also sang It is Well.
 They said they had sung some of these hymns to a crowd of highschoolers and someone actually came up to them and said, "Wow that song It is Well is pretty cool, did you write that?!"
 (The hymn was written in 1873).
-Selah also sang an awesome new song Shelter Me and for a grand finale, all of the artists came back on stage together to sing one of my all time favorites - Mighty to Save.
+Selah also sang a new song Shelter Me and for a grand finale, all of the artists came back on stage together to sing one of my all-time favorites - Mighty to Save.

 Selah sings their classic "You Raise Me Up"